Steady meal routines Tiny-dog warning signs Safe treats and extras

 • Ignoring repeated vomiting, diarrhoea, or sudden appetite loss

-• Offering bones or chew items without thinking about size and safety
+• Offering bones or chews without thinking about size and safety

 Small safe extras